Quick Learn: Business Outcome (OKR) writing

 Which quadrant did you find the hardest to complete?

-If you found the Problem Statement the hardest to articulate it is probably too broad, try refining the information you have.
+If you found the Problem Statement the hardest to articulate it is probably too broad: reflect on why this outcome is desired and what insight data might provide evidence and allow refinement

-If you found the Hypothesis the hardest to fill in you probably need more insight data.
+If you found the Hypothesis the hardest to fill in : you probably need to spend more time in the Problem Statement quadrant

-If you found the Leading Indicators the hardest to fill in you probably need more customer insights.
+If you found the Leading Indicators the hardest to fill in : think more about the nature of those behaviour changes and how they might be detected

 How many measures have you got in practice?
-We recommend no more than 3 to 5 at the same time.
+Probably more than 5 initially.
+What can you really measure?
+What matters most initially?
+We recommend selecting no more than 3 to 5.

 Questions to reflect on: